 How to choose the tint and glazing?

-- Glass tint: Clear, smoked or black tinted.
+- Glass tint: Clear, smoked, or black tinted.
 The tint not only ensures better privacy but also protects against solar heat.